-CEO Close-Up invites you to submit a short proposed presentation (referred to as a “project profile”) that showcases a story of collaboration and learning between your company and an electric cooperative to be presented during the Conference, on January 10-11 at the JW Marriott Marco Island Resort in Marco Island, FL.
+CEO Close-Up invites you to submit a proposal that showcases collaboration between your company and an electric cooperative for presentation during the Conference, to be held January 13-14 at the JW Marriott Desert Springs Resort in Palm Desert, California.
 This is an exclusive opportunity for NRECA Platinum Associate Members to share your knowledge and expertise on a specific electric cooperative project with electric cooperative CEOs and General Managers.

-October 5, 2018 – Last Day to Submit a Project Profile Proposal
+July 19 – Last Day to Submit a Project Profile Proposal (NO exceptions)

-[Approximately] November 5– Project Profile Proposal Acceptance Notifications
+[Approximately] Week of September 2 – Project Profile Proposal Acceptance Notifications

 - Disaster Preparedness and Recovery